 Chain Drive vs. Belt Drive vs. Screw Drive

-Electric garage door openers were first invented in 1926 by a man named C.G.
+Electric garage door openers were first invented in 1926 by C.G.
 Johnson.
-As you can imagine they have come along way since then.
-In this blog we will talk about the three most common types of electric garage door openers and get a quick rundown of their strengths and weaknesses.
+As you can imagine, they’ve come a long way since then.
+This blog will talk about the three most common types of electric garage door openers and get a quick rundown of their strengths and weaknesses.

-What is a Screw Drive Opener: A screw drive electric opener is the most mechanically different of the three opener types.
-It relies on a carriage to ride on a threaded steel rod which rotates to move the door.
+A screw drive electric opener is the most mechanically different of the three opener types.
+It relies on a carriage to ride on a threaded steel rod, which rotates to move the door.

-Strengths: There is less moving parts than a belt or chain drive motor.
-Screw drive openers typically are among the faster moving openers available.
+Strengths: There are fewer moving parts than a belt or chain drive motor.
+Screw drive openers are typically among the faster moving openers available.

-What is a Belt Drive Opener: A Belt drive opener relies on a belt and pulley system to lift and lower the door as it rides along the track.
-The belts are typically made out of fiberglass, polyurethane or steel enforced rubber.
-These openers are best for attached garages especially if there is living space above the garage.
+A belt drive opener relies on a belt and pulley system to lift and lower the door as it rides along the track.
+The belts are typically made of fiberglass, polyurethane or steel-enforced rubber.
+These openers are best for attached garages, especially if there is living space above the garage.

 Strengths: Belt drive openers are the quietest of the three opener types.
-Belt drive openers are also a more reliable opener.
+Belt drive openers are also more reliable.

 Weaknesses: Belt drive openers cost a little more than a chain drive opener.

-What is a Chain Drive Opener: A chain drive opener relies on a bicycle like chain and pulley system to lift and lower the door as it rides along the track.
+A chain drive opener relies on a bicycle-like chain and pulley system to lift and lower the door as it rides along the track.
 These openers are best suited for detached garages.

-Strengths: Chain drive openers are the cheapest of the opener types.
-These openers are also the most reliable of all the openers.
-Chain Drive openers are also the easiest openers to install.
+Strengths: Chain drive openers are the cheapest type.
+They are also the most reliable and the easiest to install.

-When it comes down to it the screw drive openers are the fastest but most expensive.
+When it comes down to it, the screw drive openers are the fastest but most expensive.
 Belt drive motors are the quietest but not the cheapest.
-Chain drive openers are the most reliable but they are the noisiest.
-As far as which opener is best for your garage it’s all about personal preference and which features are most important to you.
-Leave us your thoughts and favorite opener types in the comments below.
+Chain drive openers are the most reliable but also the noisiest.